dainiusjocas/blog/content/post/deftype-unsynchronized-mutable/index.md

 ## Summary

-`unsynchronized-mutable` is rarely used in the wild: only [776](https://github.com/search?l=Clojure&q=unsynchronized-mutable&type=Code) out of [13,362](https://github.com/search?l=Clojure&q=deftype&type=Code) uses of `deftype` according to GitHub code search as of 2021-09-09.
+`unsynchronized-mutable` is relatively rarely used in the wild: only [776](https://github.com/search?l=Clojure&q=unsynchronized-mutable&type=Code) out of [13,362](https://github.com/search?l=Clojure&q=deftype&type=Code) uses of `deftype` according to GitHub code search as of 2021-09-09.
 But when we do understand the implications, and we need exactly what the option provides, we can go ahead and use it.
-Don't forget to test the code.
+And don't forget to test your code!

 ## <a id="appendix" />Appendix